stronnag/mwptools/common/README.md

 Note also that the settings are saved *after* the restoration; so you get a record of any new setting from flashing new firmware.

+### Merging profiles into one file

+The `--merge-profiles` and `--merge-auxp` will merge profile specific save afiles into a single file than can be replayed.
+If `--merge-auxp` is specified, then the aux settings for the first profile are used everywhere (mainly to protect the author from forgetting to set them other than for profile 0).

 ## Support